SirVeggie/WinUtilities/README.md

 The project is only tested to work on Windows 10, but it should work on earlier versions as well.

+Currently the project is still in an alpha-like state so some breaking changes are to be expected, so beware.

 ## Core idea

 The wrapper contains some user32, gdi32 etc...
 API calls as well as structs and enums that were necessary while implementing the features of the project.